radi0sus/ciflordg-web/README.md

 ## ORTEP SVG plot

-The ORTEP tab generates an ORTEP-style SVG structure plot from the loaded CIF.
+The ORTEP Plot tab generates an ORTEP-style SVG structure plot from the loaded CIF.

-The ORTEP model is generated lazily when the ORTEP tab is opened.
+The ORTEP model is generated lazily when the ORTEP Plot tab is opened.
 Loading a CIF file does not automatically create an ORTEP plot while the user is working in other tabs.

-The ORTEP tab supports:
+The ORTEP Plot tab supports:

 - bonded-fragment/component selection
 - use of CIF geometry bonds